20tab/UnrealEnginePython/README.md

     # this is called at every 'tick'
     def tick(self, delta_time):
         # get current location
-        x, y, z = self.uobject.get_actor_location()
+        location = self.uobject.get_actor_location()
         # increase Z honouring delta_time
-        z += 100 * delta_time
+        location.z += 100 * delta_time
         # set new location
-        self.uobject.set_actor_location(x, y, z)
+        self.uobject.set_actor_location(location)

 ```

 Now, go back to the blueprint editor and set 'funnygameclasses' in the 'Python Module' field, and 'Hero' in 'Python Class'

 As you can see the actor will simply move over the z axis, but we need to give it some kind of visual representation to have a feedback in the scene.
-In the blueprint editor click on 'add component' and add some shape (a spehere, or a cube, or whatever you want).
+In the blueprint editor click on 'add component' and add some shape (a sphere, or a cube, or whatever you want).
 Save and Compile your blueprint.

 Now you can drag the bluprint from the content browser to the scene and just click 'Play'.